rruiz-s/agile-gscience-2024-rs-flood/README.md

 This github repository contains the data in non-propietary format.
 Spreadsheets are in ".csv" format, geospatial data in geopackage.

--[ ] Is documented for third parties to reuse:
+- [x] Is documented for third parties to reuse:

-The datasets are included in the references including links and doi when available.
--[ ] The public repository has an OPEN C4 open license.
+Is accessible in a public repository and has an open data licence:
+- [x] The github and zenodo repository are public and licensed under Creative Commons Attribution 4.0 International Public License.

+## Software tools libraries packages and computational workflows

-Pending to acceptance of the full paper submission on the 27th of February according to [AGILE 2025 call for papers](https://agile-gi.eu/conference-2025/call-for-papers-2025), we will include
+Pending to acceptance of the full paper submission on the 27th of February according to [AGILE 2025 call for papers](https://agile-gi.eu/conference-2025/call-for-papers-2025), we will include additional documentation.
+- [x] Reproduction steps are explained in a README (plain text file), flowchart, or script:

 | Task      | Deadline        |
 |------------------|-----------------|